oVirt/ovirt-site/source/uncategorized/automatic-fencing.html.md

 # Automatic Fencing in oVirt 3.3

 Fencing process in oVirt 3.3 has been extended of **SSH Soft Fencing** prior to real fencing. **SSH Soft Fencing** tries to restart VDSM using SSH connection.
-The executed command can be configured in RestartVdsmBySshCommand per cluster level.
+The executed command can be configured in SshSoftFencingCommand per cluster level.
 The fencing process is based on this flow:

 1. Fencing is configured and enabled on the host.
 2. There is a valid proxy host (another host in the same data-center in UP status).